Galleria Tower

-The Galleria Tower is a 17-story, 375,000 square foot (26,000 m^{2}) office building located at the Riverchase Galleria in the Hoover suburb of Birmingham, Alabama, United States.
+The Galleria Tower is a 17-story, 375,000 square foot (26,000 m^{2}) office building located at the Riverchase Galleria in Hoover, a suburb of Birmingham, Alabama, United States.
 The building was developed by Jim Wilson & Associates as a part of the Riverchase Galleria.
 Construction began in 1983 and was completed in 1986.
 The building connects to the Galleria via a large glass atrium.

 The building is the tallest office building outside of the Downtown Birmingham District.

 Location at the Galleria

 In 1986 when the Galleria opened it was accessed by a ramp behind Macy's on the exterior and the food court elevator up at the third floor on the interior.
 Later the tower was connected to both the JCPenney parking deck and the Sears parking deck.
 This allowed easy access from the exterior and parking to the offices.
 Von Maur's third floor includes an exit that leads outside and directly across to the tower.